itsfergydanny/MineableSpawners/README.md

 # MineableSpawners

-This plugin allows players to mine spawners with silk touch (or not, see description) and have them go to their inventory so that they can trade or place them.
-This system uses the item lore to keep track of the spawner type.

-**Note:** Make sure to check the configuration if you want to disable the permission checks for certain features.
+This plugin allows players to mine and drop spawners, receive them via command and more!

 ### Current features
-- Define if a user needs silk touch or not to break and drop spawners.
+- Define if users can mine spawners.
-- Change spawner type by looking at it and using /spawner (mob).
+- Change spawner types using /spawner (type).
-- Give spawners by using /spawnergive (player) (mob) (amount).
+- Give spawners to players using /spawnergive (player) (type) (amount).
+- Disable spawner renaming in anvils.
-- Enable/Disable changing spawner types with spawn eggs.
+- Define if users can change spawner types using spawn eggs.

-### Permissions
-- Break a spawner with silk touch: mineablespawners.break
-- Break a spawner without silk touch: mineablespawners.break & mineablespawners.nosilk
+- & more!

-- Access to /spawner (all mobs): mineablespawners.spawner
-- Access to /spawner (specific mobs only, do not give the above permission): mineablespawners.spawner.<mob name>, for example mineablespawners.spawner.chicken
-- Access to /spawnergive: mineablespawners.give
-- Ability to change spawners with spawn eggs: mineablespawners.eggchange
+**Everything is configurable and explained in the configuration file!**

 Download link: https://www.spigotmc.org/resources/mineablespawners.59921/